 - Segregated Client Funds: Client money is held in a separate bank account to avoid commingling of assets.

 - Safeguarding of Assets: In the unlikely event of Freetrade going bankrupt, users will be compensated up to £85,000 via the Financial Services Compensation Scheme (FSCS).

 - Regulated Conduct: As an FCA-regulated business, Freetrade is obligated to meet all of the rules and regulations set by the FCA, including all the client protections those rules require.

 To help maintain its low fees, Freetrade recently announced the introduction of securities lending, which will apply to GIA and SIPP customers.
 Despite receiving some backlash online, the company remains upfront about the risks involved, however minor.
 A recent explainer article on the topic emphasised the prevalence of the practice, with most prominent financial institutions lending shares to third parties.
-Whether or not this is enough to prevent users from seeking another provider, only time will tell!
+Only time will tell whether or not this is enough to prevent users from seeking another provider!

 Freetrade holds a license with the Financial Conduct Authority – the UK’s regulatory authority.
 Considered a top-tier regulator, FCA holds the company to rigorous standards to ensure the safety of its clients and the healthy functioning of the broader financial market.